-If your current work – or your career ambitions – are bringing you into contact with the concept of projects or something called PRINCE2, but you are not sure exactly of what either mean or where to start on a project management career path through PRINCE2, then this read on!
+If your current work – or your career ambitions – are bringing you into contact with the concept of projects or something called PRINCE2, but you're not sure exactly what it means or where to start on a project management career path through PRINCE2, then read on!

 What you need to know first is what we mean by a project: it’s a way of organising work to achieve a desired objective.
 Organisations and companies use projects to introduce change, such as a new IT system, an office move or a marketing campaign.
 People from any walk of life experience dealing with ‘projects’ at some point in their lives: buying a house, building work, getting married, etc.

 Most organisations will have a way of working across their various departments and a way of dealing with or implementing change – for example, purchasing, HR, IT.
-However, where such methods don’t yet exist, then common ways of working will emerge.
-They are unlikely to be the best ways of working which is where PRINCE2 helps by providing you with the right tools for the job.
+However, where such methods don’t yet exist, then common ways of working will emerge which are unlikely to be the best ways of working.
+This is where PRINCE2 helps by providing you with the right tools for the job.

 So, what is PRINCE2 and where do I start?